-Rating Summary of factors underlying rating 3 Recommended Actions Undertaken Actions AML/CFT requirements except those licensed by the CBB. apply to DNFBPs not licensed by the CBB. institutions and non-financial business entities and professionals as it relates to Recommendations 24 and 25.
+Rating Summary of factors underlying rating Recommended Actions Undertaken Actions and professionals as it relates to Recommendations 24 and 25.
 Additionally, the ICTSPA, 2011 establishes a regime for registration and licensing of international service providers.
 The ICTSPA was passed as No. 5 of 2011.
 Among the objectives stated at Section 4(c) are to provide for the establishment of procedures and policies to be followed by international service providers to enable international service providers to (iii) know and be able to identify and verify their clients; and (iv) exercise due diligence in the provision of international services; their clients; Section 21 of the ICTSPA states "An international service provider shall comply with the Code of Practice set out in the Second Schedule.
 The Code includes mandatory provisions relating inter alia to customer due diligence.
 Part IV of the ICTSPA, 2011 grants the Director a range of powers of sanction, including pecuniary penalties, suspension and revocation of a license.